With 2022 coming to a close, it’s time to start thinking about next year’s growth targets and the strategies you’ll need to place to achieve them.

-However, lead generation is only step #1 of B2B business growth and, in 2020, marketers need to own the entire B2B customer journey by guiding prospects across the entire buying process.
+However, lead generation is only step #1 of B2B business growth and marketers need to own the entire B2B customer journey by guiding prospects across the entire buying process.

 Sure, this starts with lead generation but there’s a whole lot more work to be done.